 Are we still telling our daughters to be – ‘Good Girls’?
 It’s time we cut this mysterious tag of a good girl, and give them combat training.
 Or if you frivolously wish to preach – Teach your boys sensitivity.

 Women do not need a day to celebrate their achievements and triumphs.
 We are the best creation of GOD 😉 and trust me; we know that!
 However, all we want is some mindful thinking on our life journey.
 Women had powerful roles in early civilization periods, the whole life-n-death circle revolves around womb.
 Least mankind can do is – Gratitude towards that womb!

-Women’s Day is a part of bigger journey we embarked on.
-Lets celebrate it together with smile and some amazing posts.
+Women’s Day is a part of the bigger journey we embarked on.
+Let us celebrate it together with a smile and some amazing posts.
 A day to Celebrate Womanhood.

 This post is part of a women’s day blog train hosted by Jhilmil Bhansali to celebrate and cherish the spirit of womanhood.
 Would like to thank Varsha for a beautiful mention on her lovely blog post featuring best Women-centric movies of Bollywood.
 Next on the hop is AmritKaur – AmritKaurAmy, a Graphic Designer, Media Associate and Blogger.
 A dear friend who is wholeheartedly dedicated to work and helping others grow.